sajibhn/easyitpoint/README.md

 # Easy IT Point Landing Page

-easyitpoint is a agency which me and my friends started.
+easyitpoint is an agency which me and my friends wanted to start.
 It provides services like Web design and development, SEO Services, Digital Marketing, Graphics Design, etc.